 The multi-band discovery assistance procedure allows discovery of DMG BSSs using a STA of a multi-band capable device that operates on a band other than its intended band of communication.

+NOTE— A multi-band capable device is composed of multiple STAs.
+Multi-band discovery assistance procedure is used when a STA of the multi-band capable device is a DMG STA.

 A device is multi-band discovery assistance capable if the value of both dot11MultibandImplemented and dot11DiscoveryAssistanceActivated are true.
 A STA that is part of a multi-band discovery assistance capable device shall advertise the capability of multi-band discovery assistance by setting the Discovery Assistance Enabled subfield in the Multi-band Control field of its Multi-band element to 1.